nilssonemil/teamspeak-notifications/README.md

 [ ] Send information that can be used to setup display of active/muted microphone.
 [ ] Show TeamSpeak 3 icon with notification.
 [ ] Remove unnecessary code from plugin template.
+[ ] Read config of which notification should be displayed from file.

 ## Requirements
 - libnotify